nova-pkgs/python/Doc/extending/embedding.rst

-To find out the required compiler and linker flags, you can execute the :file:`python{X.Y}-config` script which is generated as part of the installation process (a :file:`python3-config` script may also be available).
+To find out the required compiler and linker flags, you can execute the :file:`python{X.Y}-config` script which is generated as part of the installation process (a :file:`python-config` script may also be available).
 This script has several options, of which the following will be directly useful to you: